rael-g/Piece/docs/Architecture/Layers/HighLevel/Design.md

 ### 7.2.
 Options Pattern for Configuration

-The .NET Options pattern will be used to provide structured, type-safe configuration for each module and backend.
+The .NET Options pattern will be used to provide structured, type-safe configuration for each module and low-level implementation.

 *   **Options Classes:** For each configurable component, a simple C# POCO (Plain Old C# Object) class will be defined (e.g., `VulkanOptions`, `GlfwOptions`, `EngineOptions`).
 These classes will contain properties representing the configurable parameters.